appliedbinf/pima-docker/README.md

-# Installation and Preparation of Pima Docker
+# Installation and preparation of pima docker

 ## Prerequisites